steveGF36752/op4comma2/README.md

 Screen recording from ui is saved as 720p mp4 3 min. videos segments to /storage/emulated/0/videos.

 Option to delete UI screen recordings under Device

+Smart MDPS support for steering down to 0mph, hot toggle option, no reboot required

 All custom setting toggle are found in community menu